cjcheema/ansible_docker_nginx_code_for_ec2/README.md

 ```

 You should see the default NGINX welcome page!

-## Future Enhancements
-* Use dynamic inventory for better scalability.
-* Add support for multiple containers or custom images.
-* Secure the playbook and workflow with better practices (vaults, encrypted secrets).

 ## Contributing
 Feel free to fork, enhance, and submit a pull request.